yzabeliesa/clique/readme.md

 ## Team Notice: Branches

 - `v1.0` will be our main development branch.
-Please sync to this branch regularly.
+Please use this for commits.
+Sync to this branch regularly.
 - `master` will be kept updated with the latest stable release.
 - `backup` will be updated daily from `v1.0`.
+- `v2.0` can be used for testing (or you can even create your own branch)

 ## Documentation